Special offer

 We recommend structuring your job description with the 3 R’s:

-1. Requirements. start with your requirements and qualifications.
-By keeping it at the top, jobseekers can quickly determine whether or not they have the background needed to be considered for the job.
-Requirements can include qualifications, degrees, certifications, language fluencies or anything else that’s absolutely necessary.
+1. Requirements.
+Start with your requirements and required qualifications.
+By keeping these at the top, jobseekers can quickly determine whether they have the background needed to be considered for the job.
+Requirements can include qualifications, degrees, certifications, language abilities or anything else that’s absolutely necessary to carry out their role.

 2. Responsibilities.
 Next, talk about what day-to-day life will be like for the person who’s chosen for the job.
 This can be anything from specific tasks to overall employee goals.

 3. Rewards.
-End with compensation, perks and benefits of the role.
-Pay range is especially important for a job post — in fact, jobseekers say it’s the number one thing they look for.
+End with pay, perks and benefits of the role.
+Pay range is especially important for a job post – in fact, jobseekers say it’s the number one thing they look for.

 Make sure to include any other benefits your company might offer.
 Is your office dog-friendly?
-Include it.
 What about a work-from-home policy?

 Sample job description templates

 Not sure where to start?
 We’ve got you.
-Take a look at the sample job descriptions at the bottom of the page for the jobs we see every day on Indeed.
+Take a look at the sample job descriptions we have for a wide range of specific jobs we see every day on Indeed.
 Use them as a foundation for writing a job post of your own.
-You can also take a look atthese tips for making your job descriptions more effective
+You can also take a look at these tips for making your job descriptions more effective

 Two chefs, one wearing a red headband, review a laptop and take notes at a wooden table in a kitchen setting.